 Another necessity for any business selling online is a merchant account.
 You’ve likely heard this term mentioned in conjunction with payment gateways and payment processors.
 When you use a payment gateway, the gateway deposits your payments into that merchant account.
 A merchant account is not your business bank account, though.
 It’s actually considered a sort of holding place for eCommerce deposits.

 Money made when you sell online is not automatically deposited into your bank account because sometimes a customer requests a return.
 When that return is processed, the funds are pulled from that merchant account.
 Whatever is left is then deposited into your account.
 Additionally, you may be getting deposits from several sources, and rather than make multiple deposits at a time, the merchant account will assemble all the funds and deposit them at once for you.

 Getting a merchant account is best done through a full-service online payment solutions provider, although some will not give you that option and will have you try to seek it out on your own.
 Instead of doing that, it’s recommended to find one that will give you all the elements needed for successful online transactions so that your business can continue running smoothly without any issues.

 How to Get a Payment Gateway Set Up

 If you are trying to set up eCommerce on your own, then there are several third-party providers who will offer you a payment gateway.
 This will be an extra monthly fee on top of everything else you’re already paying for your online business.
 An easier way to obtain a payment gateway is to go with a payment processing provider like BlueCart who will provide everything you need in a secure environment with one easy fee.
 Set up a free demonstration today.

-BlueCart is the best subscription billing platform.
-We have some of the industry’s lowest fees and bank-level security all integrated into a wholesale, ecommerce, and subscriptions platform.
+BlueCart is the best subscription billing and subscription management software platform.
+We have some of the industry’s lowest fees and bank-level security all integrated into a wholesale, eCommerce, and subscriptions platform.
 You can even set your invoices to net 30 terms or allow prepayment right in the platform.